 Viktor E. Frankl’s teachings on logotherapy have had a significant impact on mental health professionals, educators, and spiritual leaders.
 There are also several universities that offer courses and programs in existential psychology, which often include a focus on logotherapy.

-Viktor E. Frankl offered the following presentations in Canada:
+In Canada, Viktor E. Frankl offered the following presentations:

-1959: Participated at McGill University Conference on Depression and Allied States, Montreal, Quebec, Canada.
+1959: McGill University Conference on Depression and Allied States, Montreal, Quebec, Canada.

 1962: “Existential Dynamics and Neurotic Escapism,” International Conference on Existential Psychiatry, Toronto, Ontario, Canada.

-1968: “The Role of Education in an Age of Meaninglessness,” University of Ottawa, Ontario, Canada and the Hayward Lectures, Acadia University, Nova Scotia, Canada.
+1968: “The Task of Education in an Age of Meaninglessness,” University of Ottawa, Ontario, Canada and the Hayward Lectures, Acadia University, Nova Scotia, Canada.

 1972: “Youth in Search for Meaning,” St. Michael’s College, University of Toronto, Ontario, Canada.